 With craniosynostosis, the premature fusion of the cranial sutures may lead to significant changes in the shape of the skull, face, orbits (eye sockets), and even the jaw.
 Craniosynostosis can potentially cause damage to the growing brain if there is not enough room for it to grow inside the skull.
 This can lead to increased pressure within the skull and possible brain damage, blindness, and/or developmental delay.
 The incidence of craniosynostosis is about 1 in 2,000 births.

-There are several forms of craniosynostosis that may afflict a child: sagittal synostosis, coronal synostosis and metopic synostosis.
+There are several forms of craniosynostosis that may afflict a child: sagittal craniosynostosis, craniosynostosis and metopic craniosynostosis.

-Coronal synostosis is the second most common type of suture synostosis.
-Bilateral (occurring on both sides of the head) coronal synostosis is common in many inherited craniofacial syndromes.
-In coronal synostosis, the coronal suture (the suture that is located across the the top of the head spanning from ear to ear) heals prematurely leading to a condition known as plagiocephaly ("slanted head") when found on one side and brachycephaly ("short flat head") when found on both sides of the head.
+Coronal craniosynostosis is the second most common type of suture synostosis.
+Bilateral (occurring on both sides of the head) coronal craniosynostosis is common in many inherited craniofacial syndromes.
+In coronal craniosynostosis, the coronal suture (the suture that is located across the the top of the head spanning from ear to ear) heals prematurely leading to a condition known as plagiocephaly ("slanted head") when found on one side and brachycephaly ("short flat head") when found on both sides of the head.

 Take the next step